kubedb/docs/docs/guides/mssqlserver/monitoring/using-prometheus-operator.md

 ## Find out required labels for ServiceMonitor

-We need to know the labels used to select `ServiceMonitor` by a `Prometheus` CRD.
+We need to know the labels used to select `ServiceMonitor` by `Prometheus` Operator.
 We are going to provide these labels in `spec.monitor.prometheus.labels` field of MSSQLServer CR so that KubeDB creates `ServiceMonitor` object accordingly.

 At first, let's find out the available Prometheus server in our cluster.